 National Ride to School Day

-Speaking of cycling, Friday, 21st March is National Ride to School Day.
+Speaking of cycling, Friday, 20th March is National Ride to School Day.
 We will give out double stamps and a sticker to those who ride.
 There will also be a raffle that day.
 Students need to ride their bikes for a ticket.
-We want to see as many students ride to school that day as possible.
+We want to see as many students as possible ride to school that day.

 Our first event was a Hands Up Survey on Monday, 17th February.
 This indicated a decrease in walking and cycling to school since November 2024.
 Hands Up Surveys Days are randomly chosen, so advertising doesn’t influence results.
 We hope that as the weather cools through Autumn, we will see more students walking, scootering or riding to school.